nerif-tafu/rust-actions/README.md

 2. Create a corresponding Flask route
 3. Add proper error handling and validation
 4. Update this README with the new endpoint documentation

-### TODO

-- [ ] Implement actual game interaction logic
-- [ ] Add authentication/authorization
-- [ ] Add rate limiting
-- [ ] Add configuration file support
-- [ ] Add logging to file
-- [ ] Add unit tests
-- [ ] Add Docker support

-## License

-This project is licensed under the MIT License.

-## Disclaimer

-This API is for educational and development purposes.
-Make sure to comply with the game's terms of service and applicable laws when using this software.